Directors

 Dr. Bethanie Gouldthorp

-Bethanie is a Senior Clinical Psychologist at the state-wide Eating Disorders Service (Child and Adolescent Health Service/Perth Children’s Hospital).
-She has a high level of clinical expertise and interest in working with adults and young people with eating disorders, personality disorders, and trauma; with experience across a range of public, private, and community-based services.
-She is a Board-Approved supervisor, member of the National Eating Disorders Research Consortium (NEDRC), and is an elected member of the Executive Board of the Australia and New Zealand Academy for Eating Disorders (ANZAED).
-Bethanie obtained her PhD in 2010 and was a tenured research/teaching academic before moving solely into clinical work.
+Bethanie is a Senior Clinical Psychologist with experience across a range of public, private, and community-based services.
+She is a Board-Approved supervisor, member of the National Eating Disorders Research Consortium (NEDRC), and is a Director of the Australia and New Zealand Academy for Eating Disorders (ANZAED).
+Bethanie obtained her PhD in 2010 and was a tenured research/teaching academic before moving primarily into clinical work.
 She continues to supervise honours, masters, and doctoral research projects.
 Her research interests focus primarily on the role of emotion regulation in the conceptualisation of eating disorders and other mental health difficulties, and how this can represent a transdiagnostic treatment target.
 She is also passionate about embedding translational research into services to improve provision of quality, evidence-based care.

 Dr. Mahdi Mazidi